 More often than not, if your offer price & terms are reasonable, there is usually a counter offer from the sellers.
 We can talk about the counter offer, either take it, decline it or go back to the sellers with another counter.

 The market determines how we work with the negotiations.
-Most homes in the Danbury area if the asking price is fair are selling between 95-98% of the listing price.
-I have also seen several well priced homes get multiple offers, which results in the home usually end up selling for higher than the listing price.
+Most homes in the Danbury area are selling to very close to their listing prices.
+I I have also seen several well priced homes get multiple offers, which usually results in the house selling for full asking price or higher within days of going on the market & will advise you a strategy if we find ourselves in that situation..
 We will work together to stick within your budget.
 Not only does the offer have to be acceptable to you, it also has to be acceptable to the sellers & vice versa.

 Step 7 – Building Inspection & Contracts

 Once we get the offer accepted & signed by both parties with the correct figures and dates, we then go ahead and set up the building inspection.
 I will provide contact information for local inspections for you to interview.
 When you decide on one, set up an appointment with them, which is usually about two days later.
+We typically have 7-10 days to do inspections once the sellers signs your offer.
 I will be the house with you and the inspector.
 Once we get the inspection report back, we will get together and decide if there are any issues that you want the seller to fix, give a credit for or get the asking price changed to reflect the condition.
 If there are a lot of major issues, you can always walk away and get your earnest deposit back.

 Once we get the inspection items negotiated ,the sellers attorney writes up the contract and sends it over to your real estate attorney.
 I will be happy to provide real estate attorney recommendations.
-Your attorney looks over the contracts & suggests any changes and has you meet with them to review.
-If they look ok to you, they get sent back to the sellers attorney for the seller to sign if they are ok with any changes.
-If not, the items get worked out.
+Your attorney reviews over the contracts, arranges for you to come in to meet &review and sign.

 Step 8 –Secure Financing